build-on-aws/content/tutorials/build-a-vtubing-app-with-amazon-ivs-and-vroid/index.md

 };
 ```

 Finally, let’s add some logic to listen for Stage events.
 These events occur when the state of the stage you’ve joined changes such as when someone joins or leaves it.
 Using these events, you can dynamically update the HTML code to display a new participant’s video feed when they join or remove it from display when they leave.
 The setupParticipant and teardownParticipant functions do each of these actions respectively.
-As a step step we call the join method on the stage object to join the stage.
+As a next step, we call the join method on the stage object to join the stage.

 ```javascript
 // Other available events: